vsergeev/u-msgpack-python/README.md

     >>>
     ```

 * `UnhashableKeyException`: Unhashable key encountered during map unpacking.
-The serialized map cannot be deserialized into a Python dictionary.
+The packed map cannot be unpacked into a Python dictionary.

     Python dictionaries only support keys that are instances of `collections.Hashable`, so while the map `{ { u'abc': True } : 5 }` has a msgpack encoding, it cannot be unpacked into a valid Python dictionary.